Ashimaa2001/neural-language-modeling/README.md

 ## Overview

-This project aims to implement and compare different language models (FFNN, RNN, LSTM) for next-word prediction.
-The models will be trained on two datasets:
+This project implements and compares different language models (FFNN, RNN, LSTM) for next-word prediction.
+The models are trained on two datasets:

 - **Pride and Prejudice**
 - **Ulysses**

-Each model will be evaluated based on perplexity and generalization performance.
+Each model is evaluated based on perplexity and generalization performance.

 ## Project Structure

 ```
 📂 Project Root
-│── generator.ipynb
+│── generator.ipynb  # Loads the required model and predicts the next word
 │── FFNN_pp.ipynb    # Trains FFNN model on Pride and Prejudice (n=3,5)
 │── FFNN_u.ipynb     # Trains FFNN model on Ulysses (n=3,5)
 │── lstmpp.ipynb    # Trains LSTM model on Pride and Prejudice